-- where the Contractor is to design discrete part(s) of the works (Contractor's Designed Portion); - where the works are to be carried out in sections; - by both private and local authority employers. - 53 Price is based on the tender figure which is converted to an Ascertained Final Sum on remeasurement and valuation of all work.
-Interim payments are monthly unless otherwise stated. - This contract requires the Employer through his consultants to provide at tender stage a set of drawings and 54 approximate quantities.
+- where the Contractor is to design discrete part(s) of the works (Contractor's Designed Portion); - where the works are to be carried out in sections; - by both private and local authority employers; - where provisions are required to cover named specialists. - 53 Price is based on the tender figure which is converted to an Ascertained Final Sum on remeasurement and valuation of all work.
+Interim payments are monthly unless otherwise stated. - 54 This contract requires the Employer through his consultants to provide at tender stage a set of drawings and approximate quantities.
 The Contractor is required to quote a tender sum, which is indicative only of the likely price of the works.
 The contract is broadly as described for the Standard Building Contract With Quantities, except that the work is completely remeasured on the basis of rates set out in the bills of quantities.